Paranormal Activity (franchise): Documentary

 A documentary about the making of the films called Unknown Dimension: The Story of Paranormal Activity, was released on October 29, 2021.

 Related film

-A non-canon Japanese-language Paranormal Activity sequel was released in 2010.
+A Japanese-language Paranormal Activity sequel was released in 2010.
 It follows Haruka Yamano, who was in a car accident that broke her legs.
 She stayed home with her brother while their father was away as strange activity started happening in the house.
 It is later revealed that Haruka killed the possessed Katie in the car accident, causing the demon to transfer to her.

 Stage play

 A stage play based on the films also called Paranormal Activity written by Levi Holloway and directed by Felix Barrett premiered at the Courtyard at Leeds Playhouse on July 4, 2024, for a limited run until August 3.
-A US tour will begin in October 2025, prior to a 12-week run in London's West End from 5 December 2025 at the Ambassadors Theatre.
+A US tour began in October 2025, prior to a 12-week run in London's West End from 5 December 2025 at the Ambassadors Theatre.